francescovezzi/quadruped-springs/README.md

 # Quadruped-Sim

-This repository contains an environment for simulating a quadruped robot.
+This repository contains an environment for simulating a quadruped robot accomplishing several higly-dynamical jumping based tasks such as:
+- explosive jumping in place and forward
+- continuous jumping forward
+- backflip

 ## Installation

-Recommend using a virtualenv (or conda) with python3.6 or higher.
-After installing virtualenv with pip, this can be done as follows:
+Recommend using conda with python3.7 or higher.
+After instaalling conda, this can be done as follows:

-`virtualenv {quad_env, or choose another name venv_name} --python=python3`
+`conda create -n [YOUR_ENV_NAME] python=3.7`

 To activate the virtualenv:

-`source {PATH_TO_VENV}/bin/activate`

-Your command prompt should now look like:

-`(venv_name) user@pc:path$`
+`conda activate [YOUR_ENV_NAME]`

 Install all dependencies:

 `pip install -r requirements.txt `

 ## Code structure